Andrei-Pruneanu/Solar_System/README.txt

 1. Implemented Features:
 The current state of the project includes:

--
--
+- Celestial Body Structure: defined structs for Sun and 8 planets (radius, orbit, color, speed)

+- Orbital Mechanics: implemented the math to calculate (x, y) coordinates based on polar coordinates (angle and radius), allowing planets to orbit at different speeds relative to the Sun

+- Added bitmap images for planets and visual orbit paths (rings) for scale

--
+- Interactive Zoom

 ---------------------------

 2. Project Changes & Design Decisions:
 During the development, we made a few adjustments to the initial idea:

-- Addition of Zoom Functionality: we realized that the distance between Mercury and Neptune is too large to fit on a single screen without making the inner planets invisible.
+- Addition of Zoom Functionality: we realized that the distance between Mercury and Neptune is too large to fit on a single screen without making the inner planets invisible

-- Use of Image Assets: to make the simulation more engaging than just moving colored dots.
+- Use of Image Assets: to make the simulation more engaging than just moving colored dots

 ---------------------------

 3. Next Steps:
 - We discussed the possibility of adding interactive buttons to increase or decrease the speed of the planets

+- Add information labels (text) when hovering over planets